-Above all we were particularly surprised by the popularity of keyword-based annotations that will need specific attention on our side in our upcoming cataloging app, PEAKTO.
+Above all, we were particularly surprised by the popularity of keyword-based annotations, which will require special attention from us in our next cataloging application, Peakto.

-Tell us in the comments what’s your method?
+Tell us in the comments what your method is?

 Are all your photos really accessible...?

-5. Would you find it useful to be able to view all your photos from all your software and catalogs in a centralized way without moving or duplicating your files, while keeping the editing in your preferred software?
+5. Would you find it useful to be able to view all your photos from all your software and catalogs in a centralized way, without moving or duplicating your files, while keeping the editing in your favorite software?

-6. Would you find it useful to be able to view all the versions of an original photo together, no matter where they are located (catalog, file on disks, instagram…)?
+6. Would you find it useful to be able to view all versions of an original photo together, no matter where they are located (catalog, disk file, Instagram...)?

 You want a simpler life as a photographer, whether you are an amateur or a professional.

-You want to access in a single place your pictures edited or not, duplicated or not, published on the social networks or not in a single place.
+You want access to your edited or unedited, duplicated or unduplicated, social media or not photos in one place.

-That’s why we’re happy to work on PEAKTO, our new photo management solution design with you and for you!
+That’s why we’re excited to work on Peakto, our new photo management solution designed with you and for you!

 Please leave your comments, thoughts and wishes below.